Metal Oxides In Soils: The Effects Of Hematite And Magnetite

 Magnetite is useful in the removal of other heavy metals from contaminated soil, with one study reporting the effective immobilisation/removal of metals including cadmium, lead and uranium via the application of ca. 1.5 weight% magnetite nanoparticles(3).
 This study claims that magnetite bears strong adsorption properties to other metals, and may be useful in the in situ removal of pollutants from contaminated soils.
 Reductive chlorination of chlorinated ethylenes, such as trichloroethylene and vinyl chloride, has been demonstrated from soils on a laboratory scale(4).
 The dechlorination followed a hydrolysis-type pathway, which was accelerated by a factor of ten by the addition of Fe2+ from magnetite.
 Magnetite has also been used for the reduction of nitrobenzene from soils, associated with industrial runoff, and it has been suggested that increasing stoichiometries of magnetite can reduce the nitrobenzene in the absence of fully soluble Fe2+(5).
 It can be used to stabilise excess arsenic in mining tailings(6), though in most cases of soil/tailings arsenic contamination removal, the addition of zinc aids the process in terms of efficiency(7).

 Magnetite’s use to relieve contamination of soils from industrial and agricultural runoff is particularly valued due to its lack of human or animal toxicity.
 Other industrial byproducts often found in soils include phenols and related aromatic hydrocarbons, the removal of which is catalysed by magnetite powder under ultraviolet light.
 Reduction from Fe3+ to Fe2+ is the leading explanation of the catalytic process.
-Notably, this process is not enhanced by the magnetite being in nanoparticle form(10).
+Notably, this process is not enhanced by the magnetite being in nanoparticle form(12).
+Phosphates are known contaminants to soils that commonly occur from leaching from plants treated with NPK-type fertilisers.
+Biochar is an organic material produced by the combustion of small organic debris such as pelletised agricultural and forestry waste - it is often mixed into solis to enhance their properties in terms of stability and organic availability.
+Biochar that has been coated with powdered magnetite has been shown experimentally - in the laboratory and in the field - to remove excess phosphates from the soil at a rate of 3.38 mg phosphate per gram of coated biochar(13).
+This represents a reduction in phosphate leaching of around two thirds compared to untreated soil.

 Conversion Of Magnetite To Maghemite And Other Oxides Of Iron

-Maghemite, γ-Fe2O3, is formed when magnetite is exposed to temperatures in the 350-400 °C region, or when under oxidising conditions.
+Maghemite, γ-Fe2O3, is formed when magnetite is exposed to temperatures in the 350 - 400 °C region, or when under oxidising conditions.
 Some naturally magnetite-rich soils can contain moderate-to-high amounts of maghemite, such as those found in tropical climates.
-Magnetite is not stable in wet soils over long time frames, converting to magnemite(11).
+Magnetite is not stable in wet soils over long time frames, converting to magnemite(15).

 Hematite In Soils